Best Slime and Putty for Kids

-This slime feels wet and is fairly liquidy consistency.
+This slime feels wet and has a liquid consistency.
 Some testers didn't like the feeling and didn't play with it for long.
-It can also dry out if not stored properly and we think younger users might forget to keep it contained.
+It can also dry out if not stored properly, and we think younger users might forget to keep it contained.
 While this kind of slime probably has a shorter fun factor than some of the more versatile competition, we can see how it would be a big hit as party swag or favors and think the price is just right for sharing with friends.

 The Cloud Slime Kit is a two-pack of scented slime with a small plastic toy on top.
-The consistency is akin to fluffy slime and kids liked the way it felt and the way it was stretchy and moldable.
-There are a few colors to choose from each with different smells and toys.
+The consistency is akin to fluffy slime, and kids liked how it felt and how it was stretchy and moldable.
+There are a few colors to choose from, each with different smells and toys.

 Why You Should Trust Us